UCSBCarpentry/ucsbcarpentry.github.io/community/instructors.md

 ![carpentry community banner](fig/banner-cc.png)

+# Carpentry Volunteering

+Running a workshop is done through the group effort of people in teaching and/or assisting roles.
+The <b>lead instructor</b> directs the curriculum development and establishes learning goals of the workshop.
+They also teach segments of the workshop to a live audience.
+For certification to be a lead instructor, read onto "Becoming a Certified Carpentry Instructor".
+Lead instructors are not expected to teach a whole workshop themselves: through <b>co-instructing</b>, others may teach some workshop segments and support any discussion initiated by the lead instructor.
+Because workshops depend on live-coding and hands-on demos, <b>helpers</b> are needed to provide immediate help to workshop attendees. <b>Helpers</b> also assist in the workings of workshops; such as hosting remote/in-person meetings, taking lesson notes, and answering questions from attendees.
+For all stages of workshop development; lead instructors, instructors, and helpers are supported by staff at the Interdisciplinary Research Collaboratory.

-# Becoming a certified Carpentry Instructor
+# Becoming a Certified Carpentry Instructor

-The [UCSB Library](https://www.library.ucsb.edu/) and [Enterprise Technology Services](https://www.it.ucsb.edu/) maintain a membership to the [Carpentries](https://carpentries.org/).
-Each year we send a cohort of people through the Instructor certification process, which includes:
+The <b>[UCSB Library](https://www.library.ucsb.edu/)</b> and <b>[Enterprise Technology
+Services](https://www.it.ucsb.edu/)</b> maintain a membership to the
+<b>[Carpentries](https://carpentries.org/)</b>.
+Each year we send a cohort of
+people through the Instructor certification process, which includes:

 * A 2-day, 16 hour training workshop plus some preparatory reading.